In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Intersection Calle Colima & Merica, near Sumesa, Roma Norte

-It is then topped with a number of ingredients including cheese, potatoes and your choice of meats.
+It is then topped with several ingredients including cheese, potatoes, and your choice of meats.

 What we loved most about huaraches were the different flavors in each bite.
-The moist textures between the beans, vegetables and meat all balanced our perfectly.
+The moist textures between the beans, vegetables, and meat all balanced out perfectly.

 While a little messy to eat, the huarache was tasty and filling.